January 20, 2016 | At the Firm , Community Service , News & Media Social Share

 “I’m excited to join a passionate legal team at Chain | Cohn | Clark that is committed to helping injured residents in our area,” Schoepfer-Altmiller said.
 “I, too, am passionate about helping those in need and serving my community.”

-Schoepfer-Altmiller was born and raised in Valencia, and has been a resident of Bakersfield for 10 years.
+Schoepfer-Altmiller was born and raised in Valencia, and had been a resident of Bakersfield for 10 years.
 She graduated from University of California, Santa Barbara with a bachelor’s degree in sociology.
 She earned her master’s degree in clinical social work and a concentration on mental health from California State University, Bakersfield.
 She became an attorney after graduating from Golden Gate University in San Francisco.
 She briefly attended Southwestern University School of Law.

 Before becoming an attorney, Schoepfer-Altmiller worked as a family therapist, helping children housed in foster care and group homes, and also worked as a mental health clinician, assisting female inmates in correctional facilities.